 - Allow the cream sauce to heat for the sauce to thicken.

-More Pasta Recipes to Try!
+More Vegan Pasta Recipes to Try!

-If you love this creamy garlic pasta recipe, give us a 5-star review and comment below.
+If you love this vegan creamy garlic pasta recipe, give us a 5-star review and comment below.
 We would love to hear from you!

 📖 Recipe

-Creamy Garlic Pasta
+Vegan Creamy Garlic Pasta

 Ingredients